 How to compile business requirements

 On Agile projects, business representatives work alongside developers so scope unfolds as the project progresses.
-In this environment it is acceptable to have ambiguous requirements as the collaborative working techniques mean that clarity comes from working with and continually testing iterations of the end product until it meets the business requirements.
+In this environment, it is acceptable to have ambiguous requirements as collaborative working techniques mean that clarity comes from working with and continually testing iterations of the end product until it meets the business requirements.

 The team is still working to reduce ambiguity on the project and define the requirements, but it’s being done in a different way to an approved scope document.
 They are using constant iterative development which refines the requirements in practice during the project.